Ocece77/RPS/README.md

 # RPS

-Rock Paper scissors with Javascript - Bootstrap and SASS 🗿 📄 ✂️
+Rock Paper scissors with Javascript - Bootstrap  🗿 📄 ✂️

 # Frontend Mentor Projects

-This repositories is an Javascript Game  - Rock Paper Scissors I made it using Boostrap and Sass, this is my first project using this technologies !
+This repositories is an Javascript Game  - Rock Paper Scissors I made it using Boostrap , this is my first project using this technologies !
 Also this is a project for my courses with the Odin project !
 (https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)[https://www.theodinproject.com/lessons/foundations-rock-paper-scissors]

 ## How to Contribute 🌱